jonasalessi/seed-desafio-cdc/new-author-registration/README.md

 # About

-Small challenge from the "Dev Eficiente" course.
+Challenge from the "Dev Eficiente" course.
+Implementing an online bookstore.

 # Requirement 1